 - Compare a potential loan to dissimilar loan products

 SMART Box not only provides you with actual numbers and percentages to analyze, but also gives you plain English explanations of what those numbers mean to your business.
-The SMART Box disclosure provides an overview of your loan amount, disbursement amount, repayment amount, and term.
+The SMART Box disclosure summarizes your loan amount, disbursement amount, repayment amount, and term.

 - The total cost of capital